WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - this is the **policy used to determine when to move given msg to DLQ**

 * very often used with `ReceiveCount` attribute, like **specifying `maxReceiveCount`**.

+- you can redrive messages from DQL using [replay-aws-dlq](https://github.com/garryyao/replay-aws-dlq), you probably want to use `npx` for that.

 ### SES